rasgointelligence/RasgoTransforms/README.md

 # Writing Transforms

 Transforms are SQL templates that are rendered using arguments that we define in a config `.yaml.` file.
-To add a transform, you must include the jinja template file which produces the SQL, the config yaml file which defines the arguments needed for the template to render, and optionally, a python file with the `get_columns` function implemented which is used to infer the columns their types of a table created from a transform's sql query.
+To add a transform, you must include the jinja template file which produces the SQL, the config yaml file which defines the arguments needed for the template to render, and optionally, a python file with the `infer_columns` function implemented which is used to infer the columns their types of a table created from a transform's sql query.

 The new transform should be added to the projects file structure like this: